hariclerry/mediawiki/tests/playwright/Report.md

 ## Introduction

 Test automation is a way to automate one's browser by simulating user actions like clicks.
-Applications become more complex as they are built on layers and entire networks of sub-systems, including UI and API layers, external databases, networks, and even third-party integrations, there is always a need for thorough testing to be done, this ranges from unit testing to end to end testing of the application.
+Applications become more complex as they are built on layers and entire networks of sub-systems, including UI and API layers, external databases, networks, and even third-party integrations.
+So, there is always a need for thorough testing to be done and this ranges from unit testing to end-to-end testing of applications.
 Test automation is one of the ways to ascertain the stability and the health of applications which can lead to the success of the application when on production.
 The general stability of the application doesn't entirely depend on end-to-end testing but it surely helps to detect bugs in applications, among other benefits.

-Below are some of the popular test automation frameworks;
+Below are some of the popular test automation frameworks being used;

 -   Selenium
 -   Puppeteer